 Click here to mail your contribution by check

-For the past 14 years, I have been running to support cancer research at Dana-Farber Cancer Institute as a member of the DFMC (Dana-Farber Marathon Challenge) team.
-Thirteen years in a row, I ran the Boston Marathon.
-Last year, I ran the New York City Marathon after the birth of my daughter, Mackenzie.
-In 2012, I will once again run Boston for DFMC!
+For the past 17 years, I have been running to support cancer research at Dana-Farber Cancer Institute as a member of the DFMC (Dana-Farber Marathon Challenge) team.
+Thirteen years in a row, I ran the Boston Marathon, then ran New York City after the birth of our daughter, Mackenzie.
+In 2012 and 2013, I returned to running Boston.
+My 2013 race was interrupted at the top of Heartbreak Hill by the bombing.
+Last year, I ran Boston twelve weeks after giving birth to our son, Thomas James "TJ."
+This will be my 18th year on the Dana-Farber team!

 During my first year, I was partnered with Brittany Lambert, a young girl from Duxbury, as part of a special patient/partner program between DFMC and the Jimmy Fund.
 Brittany passed away the following fall from myelodsyplasia, but I've continued to run in memory of her each year and have become close friends with her family.
 Her older sister, Brianne, was one of my bridesmaids at my wedding in 2003.
-Their parents relocated to Florida, but we continue to stay in touch, and I look forward to meeting up with Brianne from time to time.
+Their family has relocated to Florida, but we continue to stay in touch.

 At the 2003 Boston Marathon, I partnered up with Amber DaRosa, the daughter of two of my husband's best friends, who was diagnosed with leukemia at age four.
 Amber successfully completed a two-year treatment and continues to do well!
 The DaRosas relocated to NH, but still come down for the marathon every year.

 In 2005, I began running in memory of Mark Schlowsky-Fischer, the husband of a good friend from college.
 Mark passed away in October 2004 after an 11-month battle with Burkett's lymphoma.
-His wife, Karen, has remarried, and she and her husband recently welcomed their first child.
-They continue to honor Mark's legacy through a support organization, Young Cancer Spouses.
+His wife, Karen, has remarried, and she and her husband recently welcomed their second child.

 I also run in honor of my mother-in-law, Mary Hagerty, who completed treatment for breast cancer.
 What is amazing is that this is her second battle with breast cancer - the first time was in her late 20s in an era when treatment was not nearly as comprehensive as it is today.